SmalkiGroove/heroes-expansion/doc/SKILLS.md

 All troops under hero's control are blessed with amazing vitality.
 If enemy creatures attack the hero's troops and kill them all, the last of the troops will survive the attack with 1 hit point.

 ### GOVERNANCE
-- __Estates__ : Hero contributes 250 gold pieces per day to your cause.
+- __Estates__ : Hero generates 250 + 25 gold pieces per resource production building or dwelling you own per day.
 - __Geology__ : The hero finds more gold and resources on the map and gain 1 Ore per day.
 - __Industry__ : Doubles the production of sawmills, ore pits, alchemist labs, sulfur deposits, crystal caverns, gem and any other mines which are in a 30 tiles radius from the hero at the start of the day.
 - __Gear Up__ : The hero obtains a random minor artifact from his or her faction set or a neutral set.